smokeml/smokeml.github.io/icseae.md

 Pinpoint takes 47946278us (**47.9 seconds**) for analyzing Tmux.
-Pinpoint initially reports 10 bugs being found.
+Pinpoint initially reports ten bugs being found.
 Same as SMOKE, we clustered them according to their root causes, which are two (xmalloc.c:33 and xmalloc.c:47).
 After inspection, one bug report is true positive, and another one is a false positive.

 ### Summary